 In 2011, while on her way to work, Kim saw some cats behind a Flowood apartment complex.
 She found that several of them were feral, so she added them to her care and TNR routine.

-"One day I found a note from a tenant, asking her to get in touch.
-The tenant had also been caring for and fixing cats in another colony located on the other end of the complex.
-Kim worked with both the tenant and apartment complex manager to ensure that all of the cats were fixed and cared for.
+"One day I found a note from a tenant, asking me to get in touch.
+The tenant had also been caring for and fixing cats in another colony located on the other end of the complex," Kim explained.
+Kim worked with both the tenant and apartment complex manager to make sure all the cats were fixed and cared for.

-Many cats in Kim’s colony became tame over the years and subsequently took up residence with tenants at the complex, and Kim keeps in touch with them and how the cats are doing.
+Many cats in Kim’s colony became tame over the years and later took up residence with tenants at the complex, and Kim keeps in touch with them and how the cats are doing.
 One of the deceased cats had found a home with a city employee and his family, who were crushed by the loss of their new pet and determined to prevent other animals from suffering the same fate.

 John Colter Pyron.
 Photo: WAPT

 Flowood police obtained a search warrant for the apartment of John Colter Pyron and girlfriend Katie Fickert, where they found evidence of the suspected crimes.
 John Colter Pyron was arrested and charged with animal cruelty, possession of a schedule III substance and suspicion of poisoning animals.
 He was released on a $20,000 bond.
 The investigation is ongoing, and depending on the results of laboratory tests, showing which type of poison was used.
 Pyron faces up to 20 years in prison and $25,000 in fines.

 Mr. Pyron has a history of horse neglect as documented in this video and this follow-up video, and also breeds, trains and sells “athletic XXL” pit bulls on his website, Blue Iron Kennels (since removed).
 The Blue Iron Pits Facebook page has also been taken down since his release.